-WVU Medicine Children’s provides high-quality, family-centered maternity care to meet the individual needs of all pregnant women — from routine obstetrical care to treatments for mothers and babies at the highest risk.
-In addition to the care we provide families who have no complications, the MICC serves women throughout the state who face difficult obstetrical situations.
+The WVU Medicine Children’s Maternal Infant Care Center (MICC) provides high-quality, family-centered maternity care to meet the individual needs of all pregnant women — from routine obstetrical care to treatment of mothers and babies at high risk for complications.
 Seventy percent of MICC deliveries are classified as high risk.

-Our team includes a maternal-fetal medicine specialist, a certified women’s healthcare nurse practitioner with certification in high-risk perinatal nursing, a genetics counselor, and a registered diagnostic medical ultrasonographer.
-Perinatal genetic services include targeted ultrasound and genetic amniocentesis, supported by an on-site cytogenetics laboratory.
+Our team includes maternal-fetal medicine specialists, midwives, a genetics counselor, and a registered diagnostic medical ultrasonographer.
+Our perinatal genetic services include targeted ultrasound and genetic amniocentesis supported by our on-site cytogenetics laboratory.